AnukarOP/DoIt-List/README.md

-# **ToDo-List** Web App | Manage Your Daily Targets Easily ✨
+# **DoIt-List** Web App | Manage Your Daily Targets Easily ✨

 This repository contains a simple and elegant Todo List web app built using Tailwind CSS and JavaScript.
 The app allows users to create, manage, and save todos, all while enjoying a beautiful user interface design.

 ## Features

-- Add new todos with a user-friendly interface.
+- Add new DoIt with a user-friendly interface.
-- Mark todos as completed.
+- Mark Do-Its as completed.
-- Delete completed todos or those no longer needed.
+- Delete completed Do-Its or those no longer needed.
 - Save todos to the local storage for persistent data.
-- Schedule your to-dos
+- Schedule your DoIt
-- Change to-dos status
+- Change DoIt status
-- Filter to-dos by status
+- Filter DoIt by status

 ## 🪐 Getting Started